Bronislav Gimpel: Move to United States

 Gimpel immigrated to the United States in 1937.
 On Otto Klemperer's initiative, he became concertmaster of the Los Angeles Philharmonic in July 1937.
 After serving in the U.S. Army from 1942 to the end of the war, Gimpel resumed his solo career in Europe, where he was received, once again, with great acclaim.
 In 1963, he and Władysław Szpilman formed "The Warsaw Piano Quintet".
 His recording of Dvorak's Violin Concerto is considered one of the best interpretations of this concerto.

 Teaching positions

-In 1967 Gimpel accepted a professorship at the University of Connecticut.
+In 1967 Gimpel accepted a professorship at the University of Connecticut, where he led the New England String Quartet.
 From 1973 Gimpel was a professor at the Royal Northern College of Music in Manchester, England.
 In this period of time he resumed his solo concert appearances in Europe, the United States and South America.

 Gimpel died in Los Angeles at age 68.